bigwiv/Biopython-cn/chr9.rst

 for more information.
 The main use of this is for GUI tools to provide automatic suggestions for search terms.

-9.10??Parsing huge Entrez XML files
+9.10  Parsing huge Entrez XML files
 -----------------------------------

 The ``Entrez.read`` function reads the entire XML file returned by